UVLabs/no-replicas/README.md

 ### Why

-Users kept cloning the demo sites I created for [Location Picker at Checkout](https://lpacwp.com) and [Delivery & Pickup Scheduling](https://dpswp.com).
+Users kept cloning the demo sites I created for [Kikote](https://lpacwp.com) and [Chwazi](https://chwazidatetime.com/).
 Manually deactivating the demo license from those sites was a chore.

 ### How to use